The ultimate guide to UK American Express Membership Rewards

 Editor’s note: This post has been updated with additional information.

-American Express UK issues 17 different credit and charge cards, including cobranded hotel and airline cards.
-That’s a dizzying array to choose from, but only eight publicly available Amex cards — six personal and two business — grant full access to the company’s Membership Rewards program.
+American Express U.K. issues more than a dozen different credit and charge cards, including cobranded hotel and airline cards.
+That’s a dizzying array to choose from, but only six publicly available Amex cards — four personal and two business — grant full access to the company’s Membership Rewards programme.

-In the points and miles world, Membership Rewards points are valued at a respectable 1.5p apiece per TPG UK’s most recent valuations, and can be used to facilitate adventures across a myriad of partners.
-The program partners with 12 different airlines (including household names like British Airways, Emirates, Singapore Airlines and Virgin Atlantic), as well as three hotel chains (Hilton, Radisson and the new Marriott) and two other partners (Club Eurostar and Nectar).
+In the points and miles world, Membership Rewards points are currently valued at a respectable 1.4p apiece per TPG U.K.’s most recent valuations, and can be used to facilitate adventures across a myriad of partners.
+The programme partners with 13 different airlines (including household names like British Airways, Emirates, Singapore Airlines and Virgin Atlantic), as well as three hotel chains (Hilton, Radisson and Marriott) and two other partners (Club Eurostar and Nectar).
 It is the Membership Rewards points’ flexibility that makes them so valuable.

-Whether you’re looking to dive into the Membership Rewards program for the first time or you’re looking to expand your portfolio, select a card for a family member or pair an existing personal card with a business card, you’ve come to the right place.
-Let’s take a deep look at this program, with an analysis of each of the MR-earning cards, what they offer, how to redeem the points and how to maximize benefits.
+Whether you’re looking to dive into the Membership Rewards programme for the first time or you’re looking to expand your portfolio, select a card for a family member or pair an existing personal card with a business card, you’ve come to the right place.
+Let’s take a deep look at this programme, with an analysis of each of the Membership Rewards-earning cards, what they offer, how to redeem the points and how to maximise benefits.

-First, here’s a quick glance at the welcome bonus, bonus category structure, annual fee and benefits for each of the seven most valuable Membership Rewards-earning credit cards.
+First, here’s a quick glance at the welcome bonus, bonus category structure, annual fee and benefits for each of the Membership Rewards-earning credit cards.

 |The American Express Card||None||£60||Travel inconvenience and baggage insurance; extended warranty up to £1,500 per item; refund protection up to £200 per item; purchase protection up to £2,500 per item|